 Finally, the van came after around 20 minutes that resulted in her delay in school for around ten minutes.

 This is not the incident of a particular day, rather such problem comes almost every day.
+The van driver always blames traffic jam for the late.

 Facing similar troubles for months, Sabbir Mahmud, whose son studies in class-II, has abandoned taking his child to school by school van.
 Rather, he decided to ride on a rickshaw or auto to take his child to school.